egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 What to do?

-* Use regularization so that thwe weigths will always be in check.
+* Use regularization so that the weigths will always be in check.
 * Use an adaptive learning rate.
 Start fast and gradually slow down if necessary.

 **13.** Learning rate.